-1. Look at your Engino[®] "movable weight scale" and fill-in the
+1. Look at your Engino[®] "movable weight scale" and fill-in the boxes with these words: load, effort, fulcrum.

 2. Which one of the three elements (load, fulcrum, effort) of the lever above is placed between the other two?
 What class of lever is this?